Poncelet property of planar elliptic integrable Kepler billiards: Introduction

-We organize this article as follows: In Section \ref{sec:Setup} we set up our systems under study and discuss the foci-circle, a notion first introduced in \cite{J}.
-We complete the discussion for the parabolic case, in which the foci-circle should be replaced by a \emph{foci-line}.
+We organize this article as follows: In Section \ref{sec:Setup}, we set up our systems under study and discuss the foci-circle, a notion first introduced in \cite{J}.
 In Section \ref{sec: Foci} we analyse the geometric properties of the iterated second foci and show the existence of the foci-caustic circle.
 The billiard dynamics is now reduced to the dynamics of line segments tangent to a circle with end-points in another circle.
-The associated elliptic curve, the corresponding shift, and the relevant real part are computed in Section \ref{Sec: Elliptic Curve}.
+The associated elliptic curve, the corresponding shift, and the relevant real component are computed in Section \ref{Sec: Elliptic Curve}.
 Conditions on $n$-periodicity are computed in \ref{Sec: Periodicity}, in which we also include some explicit discussions for small $n$.